A multiscale cavity method for sublinear-rank symmetric matrix factorization: Introduction

 It has long been known and utilized that there is a close interplay between statistical inference and the theory of spin glasses.
-In particular, the free entropy of the finite rank spiked Wigner model is closely related to the free energies of vector spin glass models.
-Variational formulae for the latter have been proven using synchronization of matrix overlaps \cite{PVS,PPotts,JSphere, kocs, GGVec, vecSphereTAP} and Hamilton--Jacobi equations \cite{mourratchen_noncvx,MourratVec,chen2023selfoverlap,chen2023cvx}.
-Such formulae have moreover been recently analyzed and simplified in \cite{bates2023parisi,chen2023potts,tucazhou_vecspin}.
+In particular, the free entropy of the finite-rank spiked Wigner model is closely related to the free energies of vector spin glass models, with the main technical challenge in studies of the latter being the absence of replica symmetry.
+Variational formulae for free energies of various vector spin glass models have been proven using synchronization of overlap matrices \cite{PVS,PPotts,JSphere, kocs, GGVec, vecSphereTAP} and Hamilton--Jacobi equations \cite{mourratchen_noncvx,MourratVec,chen2023selfoverlap,chen2023cvx}; the relevant order parameters are increasing matrix paths, which are more challenging to deal with than the matrix-valued order parameters typical of Bayes-optimal inference problems.
+Said variational formulae have moreover been recently analyzed and simplified in \cite{bates2023parisi,chen2023potts,tucazhou_vecspin} through exploitation of inherent symmetries within the studied models in order to reduce dimensionality of the order parameters.
 Our main technical contribution in this line of work is a generalization of the \textit{Aizenman--Sims--Starr scheme} \cite{ASS} to multiscale mean field models, which in this context are vector spin glass models with dimension-dependent vector spin coordinates.
+Using the cavity method instead of, say, the adaptive interpolation method \cite{adaptiveinterpolation,reeves} means that we require only posterior (thermal) concentration of our order parameter, the overlap matrix, rather than full (quenched) concentration.
+This in turn enables us to employ a scalar perturbation parameter (as opposed to a matrix one) in the proof of concentration, leading to more tractable computations and better rates of convergence.
 Our secondary contribution is a proof of the fact that our variational formula for the limiting free entropy reduces to that of the rank-one spiked Wigner model, owing to a set of simple information-theoretic inequalities.
-Said identities are, to the best of our knowledge, not in the literature and we expect Corollary \ref{Cor1}, say, to be a valuable addition to the literature on worst noises \cite{diggavicover97,diggavicover01,worstnoise}.
+Said identities are, to the best of our knowledge, not in the literature and we expect Corollary~\ref{Cor1}, say, to be a valuable addition to the literature on worst noises \cite{diggavicover97,diggavicover01,worstnoise}.

-We expect our methods to extend to a variety of related problems, see Section \ref{s6}.
-Proofs are trimmed or omitted in the following and are to appear in full in an upcoming paper.